Don Valley Parkway: Since completion

 The lower section of the roadway from the Gardiner Expressway to south of Gerrard Street East has been flooded by overflowing water from the Don River on more than one occasion.
 This section of the Parkway was closed in 1986, in 2010 and twice in 2013 due to flooding.
 The elevation of the highway had been designed to 1955 estimates for maximum flood levels.

 The Don Valley Parkway is closed annually on the first Sunday in June for the Ride for Heart.

+Heavy rainfall led to significant parts of the DVP flooded in July 2024.

 Future

 During the 2010 municipal election, mayoral candidate Sarah Thomson proposed a road toll for the Gardiner Expressway and Don Valley Parkway, drawing comments from critics and supporters across the city.

 Two projects are underway that may change the parkway's southern end.
 Waterfront Toronto is conducting an environmental assessment to evaluate replacing, modifying or removing the Gardiner Expressway east of Jarvis Street.

 The parkway would then end at Lake Shore Boulevard.
 The City of Toronto eventually decided to keep the Gardiner–Don Valley Parkway connection, with revised ramps.
 A second proposal, known as the Don Mouth Naturalization and Port Lands Flood Protection project, seeks to recreate the natural mouth of the Don River into Toronto Harbour with the surrounding parkland.
 The project is managed by the Toronto and Region Conservation Authority and Waterfront Toronto.
 The ramps between the parkway and the Gardiner Expressway pass directly over the Don River channel.

 A third project, the "Don River Valley Park" to link all of the open space from the Toronto Brick Works south to the harbour, has proposed changes that will impact the highway.
 The first is the replacement of the current Bayview–Bloor interchange roadways to free up green space.
 The second is the relocation of rail lines on the west bank of the Don River to the east bank.
 A third is a new land bridge over the highway joining the two sections of Riverdale Park.

 In late 2016, the City of Toronto and mayor John Tory considered imposing a toll to use the highway, along with the Gardiner Expressway, to cover the maintenance costs of the highway and support public transit construction.
 However, the plan was rejected by the Ontario government.

+In November 2023, the city and provincial governments announced a tentative deal which will see the Don Valley Parkway and the Gardiner Expressway uploaded to the province and maintained as provincial highways.
+Pending the completion of a due diligence review, the city and province indicate the transfer to be finalized by the end of 2025.

 Exit list

 In popular culture

 The music video for the song "Subdivisions" by Canadian rock group Rush features scenes of the DVP.
-The song "DVP" by punk rock group PUP is named after the Don Valley Parkway, and its lyrics include references to the parkway.
+The second song of the album The Dream Is Over by the Canadian band PUP is named for the DVP.